Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 BackOffice: An Overview of the Company

-Founded in 2015 by Arlo James, BackOffice designs, manufactures, and sells backpacks tailored to the needs of hybrid workers.
-Hybrid workers are individuals who split their time between home and office and require a durable, functional, and stylish backpack to carry their work essentials.
-BackOffice positions itself as a premium brand, with backpacks designed to appeal to professionals who prioritize quality and aesthetics
+Founded in 2015 by Arlo James, BackOffice designs, makes, and sells backpacks for hybrid workers, people who split their time between home and office.
+These workers need backpacks that are durable, functional, and stylish to carry their work essentials.
+BackOffice positions itself as a premium brand, appealing to professionals who value both quality and design.

 Key Features of BackOffice